 More Things to Know About Altitude Sickness Prevention for Backpackers

-I remember my first high-altitude trek in Colorado.
-I was pumped, ready to tackle the trail—until about 10,000 feet.
-Suddenly, my head felt like it was in a vice, and I was gasping like a fish out of water.
-Rookie mistake?
-Yep.
-Lesson learned?
-Absolutely.
-So, let’s make sure you don’t suffer the same fate.
+I remember my first high altitude trek in Colorado.
+I was excited and ready to take on the trail until I hit about 10000 feet.
+Suddenly, my head felt like it was stuck in a vice and I was gasping like a fish out of water.
+Total beginner mistake?
+Definitely.
+But I learned my lesson.
+Let’s make sure you do not go through the same thing.

 How to Prevent Altitude Sickness Before You Even Hit the Trail